converged-computing/rainbow/docs/commands.md

 - A quick check against clusters in the graph database if total resources can be satisfied.
 - For that set, a (Vanessa written and janky) "DFS" that likely has bugs that traverses the graph

 This will be improved upon with Fluxion and actual graph databases, but this is OK for the prototype.

 ### 2. Pre-Assignment

-When the initial satisfy resquest is done (the step above) and we have a list of clusters, we can then tell rainbow about them.
+When the initial satisfy request is done (the step above) and we have a list of clusters, we can then tell rainbow about them.
 This means that a list of clusters is returned that is passed from the same client request to rainbow to do assignment, and logically, if there are no clusters that can sastify, that response is returned to the client.